-VRBO does have a helpful guide for property owners on how to build a pet policy that protects their interests.
+Vrbo does have a helpful guide for property owners on how to build a pet policy that protects their interests.

 Neither service has a dedicated cleaning policy for guests.
-However, both have helpful guidelines for property owners.

 Hosts on both platforms have the option to add cleaning fees, and the amount of those fees can be different for each host.

-Cleaning expectations vary by the property owner, but it is standard etiquette for guests to take responsibility for their dishes and general tidiness.
+Cleaning expectations vary by the property owner, but it’s standard etiquette for guests to take responsibility for their dishes and general tidiness.

-Airbnb’s hospitality guidelines remind hosts that there is a “cleanliness” rating that guests are asked to rate after their stay.
+Airbnb’s hospitality guidelines remind hosts that there is a “cleanliness” rating that guests are asked to fill out after their stay.

 Airbnb does give information and tips on providing a clean rental.
-Here is a synopsis:

 Airbnb encourages hosts to charge a cleaning fee to cover the cost of cleaning supplies or of hiring a cleaning service.

 That might include putting trash in trash cans, leaving all of the used linens and towels in one area, and running the dishwasher.

-VRBO points out that your home has to be clean enough for guests, not just for you.
+Vrbo points out that your home has to be clean enough for guests, not just for you.

 What Items Are Provided and What Should Guests Bring?

-Airbnb used to leave that up to the hosts, but they have recently set rules that require hosts to provide certain essentials like linens and towels.
+Airbnb used to leave that up to the hosts, but they have recently set rules that require hosts to provide certain essentials, like linens and towels.

-VRBO doesn’t have any absolute requirements, but their suggestions include almost everything a person would want in their home away from home.
+Vrbo doesn’t have any absolute requirements, but their suggestions include almost everything a person would want in their home away from home.